john-science/john-science.github.io/_drafts/2019-10-31-linux-networking-commands-intro.md

 ---
 {% include JB/setup %}

-Networking is a whole field that you could spend your entire life studying and working in.
+Networking is a whole field that you could spend your entire life studying.
 And Linux is a big ecosystem.
 So getting started learning to deal with your network in Linux could be a little intimidating.
 This guide will not attempt to teach you everything.
 I certainly don't know everything.
 You will not find the deep secrets of networking here.
 This will be a beginner-level, friendly introduction to four Linux commandline networking tools that will help form a solid starting point to explore your network.

-## The Basics
+## The Basics - You might already know them!

 Okay, if you have spent much time in Linux at all, these three commands will probably be familiar to you.
 I was going to leave them out of this discussion as they are *so* basic.
 But, really, if you haven't seen these before you will absolutely need them if you want to explore or configure your local network.

 #### ping

-The `ping` command is used to test if you can research an IP address on your network.
+The `ping` command is used to test if you can reach an IP address on your network.
+Let's see if we can reach Wikipedia today:

 ```shell
 $ ping wikipedia.com